h4ck4n0n/Random-word-and-action-generator/README.md

 # Random Word and Action Generater
 This was a project given by codecademy fullstack developer path.
 The purpose of this program is to generate a random word with a random action to perform.
 The words and the actions are in the same object but different elements as an array.
 ## Tools
-* NodeJsjs for running the JavaScript code
+* NodeJs for running the JavaScript code
 * Visual Studio Code
 ## Requirments
 * NodeJs, you can install it from https://nodejs.org/